Protect your privacy, rights and freedoms

 These number are either no longer needed after the initial identity check, or only needed extremely rarely for serious criminal investigations.
 And for such serious cases someone should be able to move their ass and retrieve the data for the police from a physically isolated secure storage.

 And for medical insurance claims, Medicare number should be asked when the claim is made, and then immediately deleted once the claim has been finalised.
-Hackers can't steal the data that has been deleted!
+Hackers can't steal the data that has been thoroughly deleted!

 Those companies made their billions, but we have to live in fear that someone may take out a loan, or open a bank account, or commit some crime using our names.
 Because the criminals now have sufficient personal data to do any of that at any moment.